Daksh-Pat/API-and-ML-projects/README.md

 -ECCC Weather Data Download Script:
 A script which I made to download the monthly weather data for Trenton Airport and Bellevile into a csv file for all the years both stations had existed.

+-Energy ETL Pipeline:
+Project for combining multiple datasets for Energy production and consumption into one singular dataset.
+The dataset is then exported to a csv as well as copied to a cloud database in BigQuery